Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ```

 * _action_ contains the name of the action to track.
-* _contextData_ contains the context data to attach on this hit.
+* _contextData_ contains the context data to attach on the hit.

 **Example**